antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 With AppContext, libraries define and expose compatibility switches, while code that depends on them can set those switches, to affect the library behavior.
 By default libraries provide the new functionality and only alter it (e.g. provide the old behavior) if the switch is set.

 An application (or a library) can declare the value (always boolean) of a switch that a dependent library defines.
 The switch is always implicity `false`.
 Setting the switch to `true` enables the switch.
-Explicity the switch to `false` provides the new behavior.
+Explicity setting the switch to `false` provides the new behavior.

 	AppContext.SetSwitch("Switch.AmazingLib.ThrowOnException”, true)

-The library must check if a consumer has declared the value of the switch and then appropraitely act on it.
+The library must check if a consumer has declared the value of the switch and then appropriately act on it.

 [Gist](https://gist.github.com/richlander/7ab29fe9ffa71eabe9be)